LelandSindt/analoguEnvoy/readme.md

 # analoguEnvoy
-This project contains three variations of scripts that can display Solar Production and Power Consumption as measured by an Enphase Envoy Communications Gateway.
+This project contains four variations of scripts that can display Solar Production and Power Consumption as measured by an Enphase Envoy Communications Gateway.

 ## Python MQTT
 [solar.py](/pythonMQTT/solar.py) connectes to an MQTT server and subscribes to production and consumption messages published by [homeassistant](https://www.home-assistant.io/) and collected by a [custom envoy integration](https://github.com/briancmpbll/home_assistant_custom_envoy).
 This variation was developed on a Raspberry Pi Zero W.